SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay," Pinkie said as she finished the last dish.

-Rainbow looked at Pinkie, who had turned toward her, "what now?"
+Rainbow looked at Pinkie, who had turned toward her.
+"What now?"

-Pinkie said, "now we bake," before she got out all new bake wear for them to use: cake pan, mixing bowls, whisks, measuring cups, measuring spoons, frying pan, plate, butter knives, and a spatula.
+Pinkie said, "Now we bake," before she got out all new bake wear for them to use: cake pan, mixing bowls, whisks, measuring cups, measuring spoons, frying pan, plate, butter knives, and a spatula.

 "That's a lot of stuff," Rainbow said.

-"This is for two cooking jobs, silly," Pinkie explained as she separated the bake wear into two places; one for herself, and one for Rainbow.
+"This is for two cooking jobs, remember," Pinkie explained as she separated the bake wear into two places: one for herself, and one for Rainbow.

-Rainbow looked at her smaller assortment of utensils and said, "now for the ingredients?"
+Rainbow looked at her smaller assortment of utensils and said, "Now for the ingredients?"

 "Correct," Pinkie said as she got all the ingredients out: flour, baking powder, sugar, salt, milk, stick butter, eggs, cornstarch, vanilla extract, almond extract.